Hanna-N9/Python-Learning-Projects/README.md

 ## Contributing

-Contributions make the open-source community a fantastic place to learn, inspire, and create.
-Any contributions you make are greatly appreciated.
-If you have a suggestion to improve this, please fork the repo and create a pull request.
+Contributions are welcome.
+If you have a suggestion that would make this better, please fork the repo and create a pull request.